How Mindvalley Free Courses Helped Me as a Special Needs Parent and as a Freelancer

 The term “Brule” was coined by Vishen.
 It means bullshit rules that you blindly follow.
-It could be - rules that influenced you how to do work, how to express your faith, who you should love, how you should act, how to raise your kids, how to educate them...
+It could be - rules that influenced you on how to do work, how to express your faith, who you should love, how you should act, how to raise your kids, how to educate them...

-And these rules may come from your parents, your teachers, your government, your priest or preacher, your friends and even random people you met along the way.
+And these rules may come from your parents, your teachers, your government, your priest or preacher, your friends, and even random people you met along the way.
 Rules that you never dare to question.

 If breaking the brules are considered a state offense, I may be in lifetime imprisonment by now. :)

 It was late 2012 when I decided to do freelancing work.
 It was a risk I have to take considering the “promising” 9-5 career that was in front of me.
 My colleagues say I am nuts and that I should think a thousand times.